 Golfing is another popular activity that people with shoulder pain often enjoy.
 To be clear, you need to be executing your golf swing in proper form, otherwise you could still be contributing to your joint pain.

-For those that suffer from hip pain, even the simplest of tasks can cause severe pain.
+For those that experience hip pain, even the simplest of tasks can cause severe pain.
 However, regular movement is suggested in order to help lubricate and nourish the joint surfaces, which is why you should try as hard as possible to remain moderately active while living with hip pain.

 Kayaking or canoeing can help to alleviate pressure on your hips while still giving your core and your arms an intense workout.
 It is of course recommended to keep these rowing activities light in order to avoid straining your hip or other area of the body.

-Please contact Dr. Robin Fuchs, an orthopedic surgeon of Kirkland, Washington, to see how you may be able to reduce or even completely relieve your knee, shoulder, or hip pain.
+Please contact Dr. Robin Fuchs, at (425) 823-4000, an orthopedic surgeon of Kirkland, Washington, to see how you may be able to reduce or even completely relieve your knee, shoulder, or hip pain.